sivkri/sivkri/README.md

 - 👋 Hello all, I’m siva
-- 👀 I’m a Bioinformatician and i interested in Deep learning
+- 👀 I’m a Bioinformatician specialised in NGS and Protein modelling and i interested in Deep learning
-- 🌱 I wish to Analyse structured and unstructured Data along with statistical modelling
+- 🌱 I wish to analyse structured and unstructured Data along with statistical modelling
 - 💞️ Wish to collaborate of similar interests
 - 📫 Email/facebook @indiangene